Optimization Methods for Large-Scale Machine Learning: Second-Order Methods

-Batch normalization \cite{IoffSzeg15} defines a special kind of neural network layer that performs this normalization by collecting statistics on its inputs in the current mini-batch.
-Assuming that the mini-batch has sufficient size, this ensures that the statistics are very fresh.
-It also provides an opportunity to adjust the computation of the gradients in order to take the computation of the normalization constants into account.
-These advantages come at the price of making the output of the neural network on a particular training pattern dependent on the other patterns in the mini-batch.
+Batch normalization \cite{IoffSzeg15} defines a special kind of neural network layer that performs this normalization using statistics collected with the current mini-batch of examples.
+The back-propagation algorithm that computes the gradients must of course be adjusted to account for the on-the-fly computation of the normalization coefficients.
+Assuming that one uses sufficiently large mini-batches, computing the statistics in this manner ensures that the normalization constants are very fresh.
+This comes at the price of making the output of the neural network on a particular training pattern dependent on the other patterns in the mini-batch.
 Since these other examples are \emph{a priori} random, this amounts to generating additional noise in the stochastic gradient optimization.
 Although the variance of this noise is poorly controlled, inserting batch normalization layers in various points of a deep neural network is extremely effective and is now standard practice.
 Whether one can achieve the same improvement with more controlled techniques remains to be seen.